Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 export PYTHONPATH=/your_path/to/python/install_dir/
 ```

-The indentation needs to be consistent with the Python language specification.
+The indentation needs to be consistent with the Python language specification

-The Dpdl runtime considers the '**>>python**' tag as starting indentation point
+The Dpdl runtime considers the '**>>python**' tag (\t) as starting indentation point

 example (correct):
 ```python